plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

 This is the same-instance returned-error path.

-It is the client-side template used when the original `ValidationManager` is still alive after the server response is received.
+It is the client-side template used when the original `ValueHostsManager` is still alive after the server response is received.

 ### `C-RSTR` Client recreated-instance returned-error restoration workflow

-Use this workflow when the client receives returned Jivs-facing errors and restores them while creating/configuring a new `ValidationManager`.
+Use this workflow when the client receives returned Jivs-facing errors and restores them while creating/configuring a new `ValueHostsManager`.

 1. `C-RETR` App/client retrieves and deserializes the returned page data, then gets `issuesFound` / `externalIssueFounds`
 2. Client calls `ModelRules.configure()` with `issuesFound` / `externalIssueFounds` in `ModelRulesConfigureOptions`
-3. `configure()` creates the new `ValidationManager` and reapplies the returned errors
+3. `configure()` creates the new `ValueHostsManager` and reapplies the returned errors
 4. `C-VISL` Client callbacks/hooks update visuals

    * If one or more returned errors are associated with fields in hidden or inactive UI regions, app/client code may reveal, activate, expand, or navigate to those regions so the user can find and correct the errors